centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 ## ns-column

-> Brings flexibility and control to responsive layouts.
+> Use columns to bring flexibility and control to responsive layouts.

-Allows the user interface to be split into multiple columns by defining the number of columns required at specific viewports.
+Allows the user interface to split into multiple columns by defining the number of columns required at specific viewports.

-Note: This is used for arranging components and content not multiple columns like you would see in a newspaper or magazine.
+**Note:** Use for arranging components and content, not for gratuitous numerous columns as perhaps seen in a newspaper or magazine.

 <!---Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. --->